Task Description

 Overview of the proposed SkyDiffusion framework, including the curved BEV transformation and BEV-controlled diffusion

-model with light manipulation.
+model.
 The lower parts present the results of

 One-to-One and Multi-to-One BEV transformations, respectively.